ovh/docs/pages/cloud/private-cloud/create_cluster_enable_evc/guide.en-gb.md

 ![New Cluster](images/en02newcluster.png){.thumbnail}

-In the pop up window, name your cluster and select the relevant options you want set.
+In the pop up window, name your cluster and select the relevant options you want set.<br>
+Click `OK`{.action} when done.

 ![Cluster](images/en03cluster.png){.thumbnail}

-> [!success]
->
-> Ces options peuvent être modifier par la suite, lorsque le cluster est crée, mais il est préférable de le faire lors de création.
->

 > [!warning]
 >